Karagul/portfolio-plotter/readme.md

 We can see how the first sub loop created many vecotrs called "buyprice" followed by a number of the loop's iteration.
 We see that on the first date of our snapshot (2014-05-05), "buyprice2" and "buy\_volume2" are still set to 0, whereas on the second date (2015-12-02) they contain values.
 This is because the respective transaction took place after 2014-05-05.
 We can also see that on the first day after buying BITA (2014-05-05), the gain was $ 1366.97, that's 13.7% up.
 But only 1.5 years later (2015-12-02), we lost $ 23557.69 of our initial investment, so what's left is 17171.04 dollars, which comes to a loss of 57.8%.

-Now we have an object for every stock type that we traded, no matter, how often we traded.
+Now we have an object for every stock type that we traded, no matter how often we traded.
 Now we want to put all gains and total costs together in one data frame, which we call "merg\_df" (merged data frame).
-Within every iteration of this next loop, we calculate the gain % for the currently selected stock and add it to the data frame.
+Within every iteration of this next loop we calculate the gain % for the currently selected stock and add it to the data frame.
 Then we rename the three columns to the stockname + either "gain", "tot\_cost", or "gain\_perc".
 Note: in order to create an empty data frame with the length of our previously created vectors, we simply take the "gain" column (and automatically the index from the xts object) and delete it again after the loop has merged the calculated vectors to it.
 I know this is ugly, but it works until I find a better solution.

 ``` r
 merg_df <- get(levels(transactions[,5])[1])$gain